BUHAVE > Health > Pros and Cons of Teleradiology

 Teleradiology offers a range of benefits for healthcare providers and patients, including:

-Faster Turnaround Times: With teleradiology, radiological images can be transmitted and reviewed by a radiologist quickly, often in just a few hours, which can speed up diagnosis and treatment.
+Faster Turnaround Times: With teleradiology, radiological images can be transmitted and reviewed by a radiologist quickly, often within hours, which can speed up diagnosis and treatment.
+AI tools for radiology reports are increasingly used to enhance speed and accuracy in interpretation.

 Improved Accuracy: